Mannesmann

 The particular success of the corporate activities in the area of telecommunications that started in 1990 was the predominant reason for the takeover of Mannesmann by the British telecommunications company Vodafone in 2000, still one of the largest-ever company takeovers worldwide.
 Back then, the Mannesmann Group had 130,860 employees worldwide and revenues of €23.27 billion.

-The name Mannesmann ceased to exist in the engineering, automotive and telecommunications sectors soon after Vodafone purchased the company.
-It lives on in the steel industry, particularly in the steel tube and pipe industry, as the German steel manufacturer Salzgitter AG bought the pipe production division of Mannesmannröhren-Werke AG (today Mannesmannröhren-Werke GmbH), as well as the Mannesmann brand.
+The corporate name Mannesmann ceased to exist across the engineering, automotive, and telecommunications sectors soon after its acquisition by Vodafone.
+This event marked the end of the brand's direct presence in those industries.
+However, the name survives within the German steel industry, specifically maintaining its identity in the specialised steel tube and pipe manufacturing sector, which represents its original industrial core.
+This existence was secured when the major German steel manufacturer Salzgitter AG purchased the pipe production division of Mannesmannröhren-Werke AG (now operating as Mannesmannröhren-Werke GmbH), thereby acquiring ownership of the Mannesmann brand itself, ensuring its future within global heavy industry.

 History

 Establishment and growth as an international tube manufacturer

 In 1886, the German brothers Reinhard (1856–1922) and Max Mannesmann (1857–1915) received the world's first patent for their invention of a process for rolling seamless steel pipes (Mannesmann process).
 Between 1887 and 1889 they founded tube mills with several different business partners in Bous, Germany, in Komotau/Bohemia, in Landore/Wales and in their home town Remscheid/Germany.

 In 1890, due to technical and financial start-up problems, the tube and pipe mills existing on the continent were folded into Deutsch-Österreichische Mannesmannröhren-Werke AG.
 The new company had its headquarters in Berlin.
 Reinhard and Max Mannesmann formed the first board of directors but left it in 1893.
 In that year the company headquarters were moved to Düsseldorf - at that time the center of the German tube and pipe industry.
 The company was renamed Mannesmannröhren-Werke AG in 1908.